Douglas-Carneiro/hw-rails-wordguesser/README.md

 **Q5.1.** What is a qualitative explanation for why the Cucumber scenarios and step definitions didn't need to be modified at all to work equally well with the Sinatra or Rails versions of the app?
+**A:** Because the logic behind the apps is the same, they have the same pages with the same elements with the same behaviors.